-I’m pretty sure you already know, but in case you didn’t, here I’ll pass you some important information.
+I’m pretty sure you already know this, but here’s some important information in case you don’t.

-If you have a business and want to attract organic traffic to your website in order to sell your products or services you have to create content that people want to consume.
+If you have a business and you want to attract more prospects you need to create content that people want to consume.

-Once you get over the funk you got into thinking about the amount of content that is published every day, what can boost your spirits is to come to the conclusion that if there are so many blogs it’s for one reason.
+Once you get over the hump of thinking about it what can lift your spirits is coming to the conclusion that if so many businesses are doing it it’s for a reason.

 Because creating content works.

-Publishing content helps to reach more people and create a relationship of trust with your target audience.
+Content helps you reach more people and build a relationship of trust with your target audience.

-We all work very hard to earn a salary and that’s why we’re not willing to give our money away to just anyone.
-We choose very well what we want to buy, either because we like the product very much or, most of the time because we like the brand (or the person) behind it.
+We all work very hard to earn a salary, so we’re not willing to give our money away to just anyone.

-Sometimes building that relationship with your target audience takes some time, as with any type of relationship.
-First there is a phase of getting to know each other in which we decide if we like each other.
+As with any relationship, there is first a phase of getting to know each other, when we decide if we like each other.

 It’s the same with brands.

-If you want to get your ideal customer to choose you from all the existing possibilities you have to build that relationship little by little.
+If you want to get your prospects to choose you over all the other options, you have to build that relationship bit by bit.

-And how can you start that conversation that will allow you to touch your target audience’ hearts?
+So how do you start the conversation that will allow you to gain your prospects’ hearts?

 1. Find your voice

-This is what will differentiate you from the hundreds of blogs that talk about the same subject and offer similar products or services.
+This is what will differentiate your brand from the hundreds of others who talk about the same topics using similar buzzwords.

-Working as a copywriter and content creator I’ve met some clients who were reluctant to use a different tone or to talk a little bit about their personal story.
+Working as a copywriter and content creator I’ve met clients who were reluctant to use a different tone or to talk about their personal story.

-It’s been proven that if you offer a little bit of your personal story to your audience, they will feel more connected with you.
 It’s the same when we meet someone.
-We want to know a little about their lives so we can feel closer to them.
+We want to know a little about their journeys so we can feel closer to them.

-In the end, behind every business, there is at least a person, people don’t want to hear business gibberish but stories that resonate with them.
+People don’t want to hear business gibberish, but stories that resonate with them.

-Write down anecdotes that happen to you while doing your shopping or going on holidays and use them in your content to illustrate a point of view or to give examples.
+Write down anecdotes that happen to you while doing your shopping or going on holidays and use them in your content to illustrate your point of view.

-By providing examples you explain a concept in a clearer and more enjoyable fashion.
+By providing examples you explain better a concept and you engage your prospects.

 Some people use humour, others suspense.
 You can play with words and even experiment with the tone.

-Professional content creators like me can adapt our voices to each client according to the tone they want to convey.
+Professional content creators like me can adapt their voices to each client according to the tone they want to convey.

 2. Create content on a regular basis

-Unfortunately, publishing content once in a blue moon and when we have time for it doesn’t work.
+Unfortunately, publishing content once in a blue moon won’t work.

-Only by publishing content on a regular and scheduled basis will you get the results you want.
+Only by publishing content on a regular basis will you get the results you want.

 - Your audience won’t forget you

-Choose 3 or 4 channels (Facebook, YouTube, Twitter, Instagram, LinkedIn) and make sure you share your content, always including a link to your website.
+Choose 2 or 3 channels (Facebook, YouTube, X, Instagram, LinkedIn, TikTok) and make sure you share your content, always including a link back to your website.

-If you don’t add a link to your post on social media the traffic will stay on those channels and will not be diverted to your page, so don’t forget to make it easy for people to click on your link.
+If you don’t add a link to your social media post, traffic will stay on those channels and you won’t have total control over it.

-Audiences are different on each channel, the profile of people who are very often on Instagram is not the same as the one that reads content on LinkedIn.
+The profile of Instagram users is not the same as the people who read content on LinkedIn.

-You have to know your target audience very well to know where they are and what their preferences are.
+You need to know your audience very well to know where they are.

 Create content for them and share it on the channels they use.